-Having regard to the relevant criteria in the Infrastructure Overlay Code, the Low Impact Industry Zone Code and purpose, the Transport & Infrastructure Code and purpose and the Strategic Framework of the Goondiwindi Region Planning Scheme 2018 (Version 2), and other relevant facts and circumstances, the proposed development was approved subject to appropriate, relevant and reasonable conditions.
+Having regard to the relevant criteria in the Goondiwindi Region Planning Scheme 2018, the proposed development appropriately satisfied the relevant criteria, and was approved subject to appropriate, relevant and reasonable conditions.

 2. Assessment benchmarks

 The following are the benchmarks applying for this development: